PassiveModding/MeddleTools/README.md

 ![Custom Properties Example](Assets/custom_properties_example.png)

 # Limitations

-## Array textures
-Certain materials have properties (or color tables) which include indexes into array textures.
-Blender does not support indexed texture arrays so MeddleTools will spawn an individual texture for each referenced array index.
-Currently MeddleTools does not make use of these outside spawning the textures due to difficulties in testing and validating accuracy.

 ## Lights
 A lot of properties of in-game lights do not translate well to blender, I have listed them below